vanessa2186/DBNomics-Json-TimeSeries-Data/README.md

 - Dataset_Info.txt : This text file contains a brief description of the data.
 As with the csv's above, this information was scrapped from the json data (same link as above).

+# FURTHER DEVELOPMENTS 1: A recusrsive approach would have been mre suitable here.
+I'm working on a new version that will use thsi approach.
+# FURTHER DEVELOPMENTS 2: The lines 157 onwards can be wrapped up in a function to process each step, using a for-loop iterating through each
+each url (there is actually 3 of them and the one below is just one of them).